MPCP Authorization Chain

 Key Idea

 Approval moves upstream.
 The human or policy administrator grants a session and budget.
-The machine spends within that budget using pre-authorized intents.
-Settlement becomes a background operation.
+The machine spends within that budget.
+The Trust Gateway verifies the chain and executes settlement — no separate per-payment authorization artifact is required.

 See Also